soner3/flora/examples/99_webapp/README.md

 ## How to run

 1. Generate the DI container (`flora_container.go`) in the current directory.
-We use `-i ./...` to tell Flora to scan all subdirectories:
+We use `-i .` to tell Flora to scan all directories in the root dir:
     ```bash
     flora gen -i . -o .
     ```